Our top pick for

 |Market capitalisation||$2.5 billion|

 TTM: trailing 12 months

 There are currently 3.4 million TreeHouse Foods shares held short by investors – that's known as TreeHouse Foods's "short interest".
-This figure is 33.8% down from 5.1 million last month.
+This figure is 26.2% up from 2.7 million last month.

 There are a few different ways that this level of interest in shorting TreeHouse Foods shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against TreeHouse Foods.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against TreeHouse Foods.

 Find out more about how you can short TreeHouse Foods stock.

 We're not expecting TreeHouse Foods to pay a dividend over the next 12 months.